im-ishaanm/capstone-software/README.md

+> Demonstration Files
+The demo setup is placed under the *demo* folder.
+This demo aims to demonstrate the image processing, barcode scanner and LIS all in one go in an infinite loop:

+- An image is captured to locate the test tube.
+- Once the test tube is located, co-ordinates and color are printed.
+- Barcode scanner opens and continues to run until a barcode is scanned.
+- Once scanned, the LIS attempts to process the barcode.
+- On complete, the process loops.

+To execute the demonstration, run _testlive.py_

+> Modules
 # Actuation (Arduino)
 The motor actuation code is compiled into _actuation.ino_.
 It features an object oriented design to setup and actuate the motors easily using the stepper motor class.